-- The remuneration expenditure is increasing at a high rate compared to revenue generation. (e.g. excessive over-time payment). - ❖ Inaccurate records- Database clean up needed and meter audits. - Revenue collection not doing well (some end-users not billed). - ❖ Incurring of irregular, wasteful, fruitless and unauthorised expenditure. - Lack of Infrastructure Investment Framework. - Financial constrains in fully implementing powers and functions as the municipality's revenue is 66% relying on national and provincial grants. - ❖ Low income revenue stream for the municipality to be financially viable.
+- Stagnant auditor general's report for the past three financial years. - The remuneration expenditure is increasing at a high rate compared to revenue generation. (e.g. excessive over-time payment). - Inaccurate records- Database clean up needed and meter audits. - Revenue collection not doing well (some end-users not billed).

+- Incurring of irregular, wasteful, fruitless and unauthorised expenditure. - Lack of Infrastructure Investment Framework. - Financial constrains in fully implementing powers and functions as the municipality's revenue is 66% relying on national and provincial grants. - Low income revenue stream for the municipality to be financially viable.

-11 GOOD GOVERNANCE AND PUBLIC PARTICIPATION.
+8. GOOD GOVERNANCE AND PUBLIC PARTICIPATION.